apro89/Cypress_saucedemo/README.md

 # Cypress_saucedemo

+To run projects all packages should be download.
+npm install

+To open Cypress visual mode use.
+npx cypress open

 1) Test case to send a GET request to retrieve all “Houses” names for the “Dorne” region, validating cypress/e2e/API-houses/houses.cy.js